-The Board has a deferred loss on refunding and a premium in connection with the issuance of its Capital Outlay School Warrants, Series 2011, which partially refunded the Capital Outlay School Refunding Warrants, Series 2009.
-The deferred loss is being amortized over the remaining life of the Capital Outlay Refunding Warrants, Series 2009 and the premium is being amortized using the straight-line method over a period of thirty years.
+The Board has a premium in connection with the issuance of its Capital Outlay School Warrants, Series 2011 which partially refunded the Capital Outlay School Refunding Warrants, Series 2009 which is being amortized using the straight-line method over a period of thirty years.

-The Board has a deferred gain on refunding and a premium in connection with the issuance of the PSCA Capital Improvement Pool Warrants, Series 2012-A, which refunded the Capital Improvement Pool Warrants, Series 2002-A. The deferred gain on refunding and premium are being amortized using the straight-line method over a period of ten years.
+The Board has a deferred gain on refunding and a premium in connection with the issuance of the PSCA Capital Improvement Pool Warrants, Series 2012-A which refunded the Capital Improvement Pool Warrants, Series 2002-A. The deferred gain on refunding and premium are being amortized using the straight-line method over a period of ten years.

-The Board has a deferred loss on refunding and a premium in connection with the issuance of its Capital Outlay School Refunding Warrants, Series 2009.
-The deferred loss on refunding and premium are being amortized using the straight-line method over a period of nine years.
-The Board has a premium in connection with the issuance of its PSCA Capital Improvement Pool Warrants, Series 2008, which is being amortized using straight-line method over a period of twenty years.
+The Board has a premium in connection with the issuance of its PSCA Capital Improvement Pool Warrants, Series 2008, which is being amortized using the straight-line method over a period of twenty years.

-The Board has a deferred loss on refunding and a premium in connection with the issuance of its PSCA Capital Improvement Refunding Pool Warrants, Series 2009-B. The deferred loss on refunding and premium are being amortized over the remaining life of the Series 2001-A, and 1999-D, which was 9.5 years.
+The Board a premium in connection with the issuance of its PSCA Capital Improvement Refunding Pool Warrants, Series 2009-B which being amortized over the remaining life of the Series 2001-A, and 1999-D, which was 9.5 years.